majidettehadi/debian-docker/README.md

 # debian-docker
-Custom Debian (stretch and jessie) Docker image.
+Custom Debian (stretch, jessie and buster) Docker image.
 Build stretch and jessie from official slim debian with **dumb-init**, **gosu** and **some useful debian packages**.

 # List of packages